dcdc-io/node-gp/README.md

 # node-gp
 A get the job done node.js library for interacting with GlobalPlatform devices.

-## Get Started
+## Building

-node-gp is a typescript project, so it does have a build step.
+node-gp is a typescript project and we're using yarn as a package manager.

+To install dependencies and build run:

+`yarn rebuild`